 12-Cylinder Firing Order Display

-NOTE: You must have Java Plug-in 1.4.2 05 or later installed
+NOTE: You must have the Java Runtime Environment (JRE) installed

 1. Select an engine from the pull down menu at the center of the applet canvas.